cornell-netlab/pifo-trees-artifact/README.md

 Before starting, we recommend a look through the file [`alg.ml`](lib/alg.ml).
 It has been written with a pedagogical intent: it is heavily commented, and the earlier schedulers spell out their work with few, if any, fancy tricks.
-Consider modifying a few things (e.g., in `Strict_Ternary`, change the order of strict priority; in `WFQ_Ternary`, change the weights) and re-running `dune test; python3 pcaps/plot.py` to see how the results change.
+Consider modifying a few things (e.g., in `Strict_Ternary`, changing the order of strict priority; in `WFQ_Ternary`, changing the weights) and re-running `dune test; python3 pcaps/plot.py` to see how the results change.
 You will need to copy the PNG files out again.

 1. You will use the topology `flat_four` in [`topo.ml`](lib/topo.ml).
 To see this topology pretty-printed, and to see how this topology would be embedded into ternary form, run `dune clean; dune build; dune test` and search for "EXTENSION" in the output.
 Note that you are now embedding into ternary form, while all the examples so far have embedded into binary form.